Skip to main content

 Weighmaster Licensing

-The Weighmaster Act (Chapter 57-18-1 through 26, NMSA 1978 Compilation, as amended by Chapter 80, Laws of 1979) requires that anyone who does public weighing and charges for the service or issues a signed weight certificate as a third party must have a weighmaster license.
-As owner or operator of a large capacity scale, you may be subject to the Weighmaster Act and need to be licensed as a weighmaster.
-Employees or others who do the weighing, should be licensed as deputy weighmasters.
+The Weighmaster Act (Chapter 57-18-1 through 26, NMSA 1978 Compilation, as amended by Chapter 80, Laws of 1979) stipulates that anyone who conducts public weighing and charges for such service – or issues a signed weight certificate as a third party – must have a weighmaster license.
+As the owner or operator of a large capacity scale, individuals may be subject to the Weighmaster Act.
+Employees or others who perform weighing should be licensed as a deputy weighmaster.

-The annual license fee is one-hundred fifty dollars ($150) for weighmasters and fifty dollars ($50) for each deputy.
-If the complete application for renewal of registration is not filed prior to the expiration of the current registration, a late registration fee of one-hundred dollars ($100) shall be charged in addition to the annual registration fees.
+The annual license fee is $150 for a weighmaster and $50 for a deputy weighmaster.
+If the registration renewal application is not submitted prior to the current registration expiration date, a late registration fee of $100 will be charged in addition to the annual registration fee.

-Each weighmaster must furnish a bond.
-This can be a corporate surety bond in the amount of one thousand dollars ($1,000), a certificate of deposit in the amount of one thousand dollars ($1,000), or a personal bond with five thousand dollars ($5,000) in liquid assets.
+Each weighmaster must furnish a bond, which may be a corporate surety bond in the amount of $1,000, a certificate of deposit in the amount of $1,000, or a personal bond with $5,000 in liquid assets.

-Section 12 of the Weighmaster Act gives the director of the New Mexico Department of Agriculture authority to prescribe the form of weight certificate used by each weighmaster.
-You will be required to provide an original intact weight certificate annually to the New Mexico Department of Agriculture.
+Section 12 of the Weighmaster Act authorizes the New Mexico Department of Agriculture to prescribe the weight certificate used by each weighmaster.
+Certificate holders are required to provide an original intact weight certificate annually to the New Mexico Department of Agriculture.